 Just like the population used to be bombarded with second-hand smoke because smokers could light up anywhere, the chemically sensitive have nowhere to go to get away from these toxins.
 Some doctors' offices, especially allergy and asthma specialists are asking patients not to wear perfume to visits for the comfort of others.

 Indoor air pollution is real.
-If you own a business, please consider your patrons’ health and stop using plug-in air fresheners.
+If you own a business, please consider your patrons' health and stop using plug-in air fresheners and other fragranced products.
 Naturally remove stubborn odors and fragrances, switch to an odor eliminator and let everyone breathe a collective breath of fresh air.